Find Trade Colleges

 What Railroad and Railway Transportation Majors Need to Know

-O*NET surveyed people in occupations related to railroad and railway transportation and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to railroad and railway transportation were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Railroad and Railway Transportation Majors